What you need to know

-Laboratory animals and their semen and embryos (germplasm) commonly imported into New Zealand laboratories are:
+An overview of importing laboratory animals and their semen and embryos (germplasm) into New Zealand from start to finish.

 To successfully import your laboratory animals and their semen and embryos (germplasm) you need to: